RelationalAI/sales-eng-tools/README.md

-# Common tools for Sales Engineering
+# Common tools from Sales Engineering

+This is a public repo to contain libraries, utilities, and other resources created by Sales Engineering and others to support and ehance ongoing and future RAI projects.
+These resources are not client specific, can be freely shared, distributed and updated in the spirit of OOS.

+Free License is pending.

 ## Command-line tools and environment
 Bash, Python, Julia, etc., tools for command line usage.